 SLAS429E April 2005 – June 2017 DAC8551

-The DAC8551 is a small, low-power, voltage output, single-channel, 16-bit, DAC.
-The device is monotonic by design, provides excellent linearity, and minimizes undesired code-to-code transient voltages.
-The DAC8551 uses a versatile, three-wire serial interface that operates at clock rates of up to 30 MHz and is compatible with standard SPI, QSPI, Microwire, and digital signal processor (DSP) interfaces.
+The DAC8551 is a small, low-power, voltage output, 16-bit digital-to-analog converter (DAC).
+It is monotonic, provides good linearity, and minimizes undesired code-to-code transient voltages.
+The DAC8551 uses a versatile 3-wire serial interface that operates at clock rates to 30 MHz and is compatible with standard SPI™, QSPI™, Microwire™, and digital signal processor (DSP) interfaces.